Rhino Bucket: History

 In April 2006 Rhino Bucket released And Then It Got Ugly and then proceeded to tour with like minded friends Broken Teeth, Supersuckers and Kix.
 2007 saw the release of two new CDs Pain & Suffering and No Song Left Behind.
 The former is an enhanced version (5 new tracks) of their 1994 album Pain, while the latter is a compilation of unreleased songs and live performances.
 In July of the same year Simon Wright reunited with the band at the Rocklahoma festival.
 Rhino Bucket released The Hardest Town in May 2009 with Wright behind the kit.
 The band was also featured on The Wrestler soundtrack and album during this time.
 In 2010 the band returned to Europe for the first time in over 15 years with a 45 date tour that traveled to 14 countries.

 Rhino Bucket released their sixth studio album Who's Got Mine? in January 2011 to enthusiastic reviews by both press and fans.
 The band then embarked on two European tours making 83 appearances most notably at the Sweden Rock Festival where they played for over 10,000 fans.
 A 51 show American tour followed in the Summer and Fall.

 Rhino Bucket continued touring.
 In 2014, they completed 200 shows in Europe and North America in support of a live album entitled "Sunrise on Sunset" (2013).
 Their final album, The Last Real Rock n' Roll, was released in April 2017.

 In 2018, after months of rumors, Georg Dolivo announced that he was leaving the band to deal with personal problems, essentially ending the group.
 Their final live show was on April 22, at Rainbow Anniversary "Party in the Parking Lot".
 In Spring 2021 Dolivo announced that he and the band are returning for a European tour and select American appearances.
-This was later expanded to a full reunion with a new album on the way.
+This was later expanded to a full reunion.
+In 2023, bassist Reeve Downes parted ways with band.

+And in 2025, Brian Forsythe also parted ways with the band.

+In 2025, a new lineup emerged adding two virtuoso players.
+Harry Cody (Lead Guitar) and Joe E (Bass) joining Dave DuCey and Georg Dolivo to continue riding the Rhino.